Honors & Awards

-Drexel SPS is proud to have received this award six years in a row, especially since our zone includes more than 60 other chapters!
+Drexel SPS is proud to have received this award eight years in a row, especially since our zone includes more than 60 other chapters!

 The Future Faces of Physics Award is given to SPS Chapters in order to promote diversity in the field of physics.
 We often work in conjunction with our Women in Physics Society to provide positive role models as well as assess our own commitment to a diverse department.

 In 2015, Drexel SPS chapter received an award to continue their partnership with a local all-girls Catholic high school and a local after-school science club, focusing on electrodynamic and thermodynamic demonstrations.
 Drexel SPS won this award for the first time in 2013 with the proposed idea to visit all-girls middle and high schools in the greater Philadelphia area to encourage young women to consider future studies in physics.